Most Effective Products

 Dollar Spot Control: How To Get Rid of Dollar Spot

 Dollar spot is a fungal disease that attacks the leaf tissue without eliminating the roots.
-Dollar spot is common on golf courses and residential turf.
-This fungus gets its name from its appearance.
-The disease creates small spots on turf that resemble a silver dollar.
-Dollar spot can affect annual bluegrass, creeping bentgrass, and other grass types.
+It is common on golf courses and residential turf.
+The fungus gets its name from its appearance: The disease creates small spots on turf that resemble a silver dollar.
+Dollar spots can affect annual bluegrass, creeping bentgrass, and other grass types.

-Dollar spot has a small size, but can cause severe damage to your turf.
-These seeds can last for long periods of time in thatch and soil, which makes prevention and control important steps in the process of getting rid of dollar spot.
+Dollar spot is small but can cause severe damage to your turf.
+Its seeds can last for long periods of time in thatch and soil, making prevention and control important steps in getting rid of it.
 Areas that have been affected by dollar spot can become vulnerable to weeds.

-If you notice dollar spot on your turf, there are methods to control this disease and get it out of your lawn.
-This DIY Dollar Spot Treatment guide will provide recommended products and instructions on how to get rid of dollar spot.
+If you notice a dollar spot on your turf, there are methods to control this disease and get it out of your lawn.
+This DIY dollar spot treatment guide will provide recommended products and instructions on how to get rid of dollar spots.

 Identification